FAQ on donating materials to the Kennedy Library

 Q: WHAT KINDS OF MATERIALS DO YOU ACCEPT?

-A: The Kennedy Library accepts unique, primary-source materials that document the life, career, time period, and legacy of John F. Kennedy.
-Our primary interest is in original documents, manuscripts, photographic images, and other audiovisual materials created or maintained by John F. Kennedy, members of his administration, his immediate family, and close associates.
-For additional information, please consult our collection development policies.
+A: The Kennedy Library accepts collections of unique and original primary-source materials that document the life, career, time period, and legacy of John F. Kennedy.
+Our primary interest is in original documents, manuscripts, photographic images, sound recordings, and moving images created or maintained by John F. Kennedy, members of his administration, his immediate family, and close associates.
+Please note that we do not acquire very small donations (e.g., single photographs or several documents) unless they are truly unique or of singular historical value.

 The Library is also home to the Returned Peace Corps Volunteers (RPCV) Collection and accepts the personal papers of RPCVs who served during the Kennedy Administration years (1961-1963) as well as audio-recorded oral histories of RPCVs (1961-present).
 For details, please see our RPCV collection development policy.